 The Key Length field is the length of the PGTK in octets, not including any padding (see 13.8.5 (FT authentication sequence: contents of fourth message)).

-The Wrapped Key/Key field contains the wrapped PGTK being distributed if the frame contains the FTE is not encrypted and contains the PGTK being distributed if the frame contains the FTE is encrypted.
+The Wrapped Key/Key field contains the wrapped PGTK being distributed if the frame containing(#2065) the FTE is not encrypted or (#2115)the PGTK being distributed if the frame containing(#2065) the FTE is encrypted.

 The Identity Key subelement contains the Identity Key, used to encrypt the identity of the AP MLD in the Privacy Beacons.
 The Identity Key subelement format is shown in Figure 9-442e (Identity Key subelement format).